Bulldog Care

 Vaccinations

 Other vaccines that you may be asked if you would like to have administered may include the Adenovirus, Parainfluenza, Bordetella and Leptospirosis.
 These are NOT CORE vaccines.
 These are vaccines that even if your puppy is given, they can still get sick from the virus or bacteria if they come in contact with them.
-That is why we believe in not over vaccinating and instead starting with a rock-solid foundation of a strong immune system so that way if your puppy does come in contact with one of these strains, it should only build their immune system more rather than debilitating it.
+That is why we believe in not over vaccinating and instead starting with a rock-solid foundation of a strong immune system so that way if your puppy does come in contact with one of these strains, it would only build their immune system more rather than debilitating it.
 This is your way of ensuring your puppy is going to be resilient and not immune compromised.

 Equipment

-• Food and water dish with straight sides and flat bottoms.
+- Food and water dish with straight sides and flat bottoms.
 The best material is stainless steel - avoid plastic.

-• A medium crate with divider - you can adjust the size of space available as the puppy grows without needing to buy bigger crate.
+- A medium crate with divider - you can adjust the size of space available as the puppy grows without needing to buy bigger crate.
 A wire crate with a removable bottom is best.

-• Heart Beat Puppy - You can find these stuffed animals that have a heartbeat on Amazon.
+- Heart Beat Puppy - You can find these stuffed animals that have a heartbeat on Amazon.
 Your puppy will be used to sleeping with its mates that having one of these will help with the transitional phase.

-• A harness and lead or a simple 'slip' lead.
+- A harness and lead or a simple 'slip' lead.

-• A dog bed - Organic cotton is always a great choice as synthetic fibers can cause skin irritations, allergies, or contain PFAs that you want to steer clear of.
+- A dog bed - Organic cotton is always a great choice as synthetic fibers can cause skin irritations, allergies, or contain PFAs that you want to steer clear of.

-• Nail clippers or grinder.
+- Nail clippers or grinder.

-• Natural dog shampoo bar - You don't want to use anything that will strip them of their natural oils.
+- Natural dog shampoo bar - You don't want to use anything that will strip them of their natural oils.

-• A puppy pen - even if you have a fenced yard, you may want to confine the puppy to or out of a particular area.
+- A puppy pen - even if you have a fenced yard, you may want to confine the puppy to or out of a particular area.
 Puppy pens are easily portable and very handy for keeping a puppy confined to a small area.
 They are especially useful for a winter puppy.
 You can put his bed in his crate, put the crate in a puppy pen, and put puppy pads in a corner of the pen.

 Toys